Spoon (album): Stage performances

 The album tracks Your Birthday, Rakuen no Megami, Genwaku, Konya, Nagare Hoshi, Oishii Mizu and Akai Bara ga Yureta has been performed once in the live tour Spoon in 1998.

 Arashi no Naka de and has been performed in live tour Spoon and acoustic live tour 21 Seiki no Tabidachi he in 2000.

 Ame no Hi wa Ningyo has been performed only in acoustic live tour 21 Seiki no Tabidachi he.

 Kisei (Never Forget) has been performed in the live tour Spoon, symphonic concert in 1998, acoustic live tour 21 Seiki no Tabidachi he and live tour Music Fiesta in 2002.

 Chart performance

-The album reached at number 17 on the Oricon Album Weekly Chart charted for the 3 consecutive weeks with the sales of 22,800 copies.
+The album reached number 17 on the Oricon Weekly Albums Chart, charting for 3 consecutive weeks with sales of 22,800 copies.